Skip to main content

 See How to Add a Custom Prompt and enable the Stream Response toggle.
 The streamed response must follow this format:

-• Add the required stream parameter to your custom prompt (e.g., "stream": true for OpenAI/Azure OpenAI).
+• Add the required stream parameter to your custom prompt (for example, "stream": true for OpenAI/Azure OpenAI).

 • The saved prompt appears with a “stream” tag in the Prompts Library.